Micaelamelo/final_project_visual_analytics/README.md

-# to run the project, the module to be executed it "g_visualization.py"
+To run the project, the module to be executed it "g_visualization.py"